JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Dynamic Partition Trees

 \textbf{\syn Nodes: } First, we discuss how we represent the statistics in a \syn node.
 Since the SUM and COUNT are easy to incrementally maintain under both insertions and deletions, we simply store a single SUM and COUNT value for each aggregation attribute.
 The MIN and MAX values are harder to incrementally maintain.
 To store the MIN and MAX values, we store the top-k and the bottom-k values in a MIN/MAX heap respectively.
 The top value of these heaps is equal to the MIN and MAX of all the data in the node.

-\textbf{Insert New Record: } When a new record is inserted, we first test each leaf node to see if the record is contained in the node.
-Once find the appropriate leaf node, we then increment the SUM and COUNT statistics accordingly.
-Finally, we push the new aggregation values onto the heap.
+\textbf{Insert New Record: } When a new record is inserted, we start from the root and we find the leaf node that the record is contained in.
+Then, we increment the SUM and COUNT statistics accordingly.
+Finally for MAX/MIN, we push the new aggregation values onto the heap.
 If the heap exceeds the size limit $k$, then the bottom value on the heap is removed.

-\textbf{Delete Existing Record: } When an existing record is deleted, we first test each leaf node to see if the record is contained in the node.
-Once find the appropriate leaf node, we then decrement the SUM and COUNT statistics accordingly.
-Finally, if that aggregation value is contained in the heap it is removed from the heap.
+\textbf{Delete Existing Record: } When an existing record is deleted, we find the leaf node that the record is contained in.
+Then we decrement the SUM and COUNT statistics accordingly.
+Finally for MAX/MIN, if that aggregation value is contained in the heap it is removed from the heap. \reviewone{This might make the heap smaller than $k$.
+Repeated deletes from the same node might fully empty the heap.
+We stop removing values from the heap when there is only one value left.
+When the heap reaches a single element the MIN/MAX estimates received from the nodes are outer approximations where the estimated value is larger than the MAX and smaller than the MIN.}